• Skip to main content

 Determination of Measured Premolar Value (MPV)

-Width of dental arch in premolar region from distal pit of fist premolar of one side to distal pit of 1st premolar of opposite side.
+Width of the dental arch in premolar region from distal pit of first premolar of one side to distal pit of 1st premolar of opposite side.

 Determination of Measured Molar Value (MMV)

-Width of dental arch in molar region from mesial pit of 1st molar on one side to other side.
+The width of the dental arch in the molar region is from the mesial pit of the 1st molar on one side to the other side.

 Determination of Calculated Premolar Value (CPV)